Avd-ai/Minesweeper-game-using-OOP/README.md

 4) Some features may not work based on Mac vs windows etc
 5) Future scope : Take grid size from the user.
                 : 'restart the game' option.

+Run the project.py file in a way similar to 'python project.py' from terminal